 BHB’s total assets decreased to BD6,302,569 compared to BD7,640,717 in 2016, while the total liabilities in 2017 were BD594,488 against BD427,134 in 2016.
 Shareholders’ equity also decreased from BD7,213,583 as of 31st December 2016 to BD5,708,081 as of 31st December 2017 due to our commitment to cost discipline in relation to recurring costs to reduce financial burdens in the future.
 Hence, BHB reduced lease occupancy space and certain fixed assets were excluded, which in return negatively impacted BHB’s performance this year but is projected to increase BHB’s profitability in the future.

 On behalf of myself and Bahrain Bourse’s employees, I would like to express my sincere thanks and gratitude to His Majesty King Hamad bin Isa Al Khalifa, and to His Royal Highness Prince Khalifa bin Salman Al Khalifa, Prime Minister, and His Royal Highness Prince Salman bin Hamad Al Khalifa, Crown Prince, Deputy Supreme Commander and First Deputy Prime Minister of the Kingdom of Bahrain for their continued support for the Bourse and its members.

-I would also like to express my thanks and appreciation to the Chairman and members of BHB’s Board of Directors for their efforts to develop the Bourse.
-I also thank the Bourse’s management and employees for their dedication and hard work, wishing them greater success in developing the Bourse and achieving its vision, mission, and objectives in the coming period.
+I would also like to express my thanks and appreciation to the Chairman and members of BHB’s Board of Directors for their efforts in developing the Bourse and their continuous support.
+I also thank Bahrain Bourse’s management and employees for their dedication and hard work, wishing them greater success in further developing Bahrain Bourse and achieving its vision, mission, and objectives in the coming period.
 I would also like to extend my thanks to the listed companies and brokerage firms for their support and cooperation.